mmcaulif/Cardio/README.md

   * mostly done, just some final decisions to make

 * [ ] Move agent stubs outside of src and using package instead of src

+* [ ] Change logging from episodic to timestep based